 And when would we say ‘anti-wrinkle injection’?

-If we’re being generic and not referencing a specific type of botulinum toxin, then we could say ‘anti-wrinkle injection’.
+If we’re being generic and not referencing a specific type of botulinum toxin, then we could say ‘anti-wrinkle injection’ and this is the term most clinics will use to advertise Botox.
 This is a good idea if the injection is being administered to specifically target lines and wrinkles, but we are not sure whether it’s Botox or another brand.

 Because Botox is used for more than just forehead wrinkles and other dynamic lines, it’s not always appropriate to say ‘anti-wrinkle injection’, but if that’s the area you are targeting, then that’s fine and will be understood.